UWASL/dedup-bench/README.md

 ### Vectorized algorithms / DEB dataset
 ```
-[1] Udayashankar, S., Baba, A. and Al-Kiswany, S., 2025, February.
-VectorCDC: Accelerating Data Deduplication with SSE/AVX Instructions.
-In 2025 USENIX 23rd Conference on File and Storage Technologies (FAST).
-USENIX
+  [1] Udayashankar, S., Baba, A., & Al-Kiswany, S. (2025).
+VectorCDC: Accelerating Data Deduplication with Vector Instructions.
+In 23rd USENIX Conference on File and Storage Technologies (FAST 25) (pp. 513-522).
 ```
 ### SeqCDC
   ```
-  [2] Udayashankar, S., Baba, A. and Al-Kiswany, S., 2024, December.
-SeqCDC: Hashless Content-Defined Chunking for Data Deduplication.
-In 2024 ACM/IFIP 25th International Middleware Conference (MIDDLEWARE).
-ACM
+  [2] Udayashankar, S., Baba, A., & Al-Kiswany, S. (2024, December).
+Seqcdc: Hashless content-defined chunking for data deduplication.
+In Proceedings of the 25th International Middleware Conference (pp. 292-298).
   ```
 ### Low Entropy Analysis
   ```
-  [3] Jarah, MA., Udayashankar, S., Baba, A. and Al-Kiswany, S., 2024, July.
-The Impact of Low-Entropy on Chunking Techniques for Data Deduplication.
+  [3] Jarah, MA., Udayashankar, S., Baba, A., & Al-Kiswany, S. (2024, July).
+The impact of low-entropy on chunking techniques for data deduplication.
 In 2024 IEEE 17th International Conference on Cloud Computing (CLOUD) (pp. 134-140).
 IEEE.
   ```
   ### DedupBench Original Paper
   ```
-  [4] Liu, A., Baba, A., Udayashankar, S. and Al-Kiswany, S., 2023, September.
-DedupBench: A Benchmarking Tool for Data Chunking Techniques.
+  [4] Liu, A., Baba, A., Udayashankar, S., & Al-Kiswany, S. (2023, September).
+Dedupbench: A benchmarking tool for data chunking techniques.
 In 2023 IEEE Canadian Conference on Electrical and Computer Engineering (CCECE) (pp. 469-474).
 IEEE.
 ```

 # 💂‍♂️ People